LivelyCarpet87/BIO-Capstone-Project/BIO_Capstone_ProjectV2.md

 ## Research Question

 What is the effect of social distancing (**average** number of people met per day, incrementing from 0.0 to 8.0 by 0.05) on the projected length of COVID-19 epidemic according to the SIRD model (measured in days to end of epidemic)?
+The end of the epidemic is defined as when the infectious population size is below 1000 persons.

 ## Hypothesis

 The **projected length of the COVID-19 epidemic** according to the SIRD model increases with the **average number of people met per day**.

 ## Background

 The purpose of this lab is to use the SIRD model to model the current epidemic and its spread.
 The lab investigates how the spread of the virus is impacted by the average number of people each person meets each day.

-### The SIRD Model
+### The SIRD Model Explained

 #### Assumptions